-In recent times, medical practitioners, dieticians and nutritionists are welcoming the idea that protein supplements are not as dangerous as they formerly thought.
+Recently, medical practitioners, dieticians, and nutritionists have welcomed the idea that protein supplements are not as dangerous as they formerly thought.

-In fact, many of these experts now agree that supplements can have positive effects on the lives of individuals who take them, but that is only possible when they stay within the confines of nutritional and medical advice.
+In fact, many of these experts now agree that supplements can positively affect the lives of individuals who take them, but that is only possible when they stay within the confines of nutritional and medical advice.

-A number of amino acid supplements are now available in stores across the world, fully approved for human use.
-However, you need to know the pros and cons of anything that you intend to take down your belly.
+Several amino acid supplements are now available in stores worldwide, fully approved for human use.
+However, you need to know the pros and cons of anything you intend to take down your belly.

-If you are already taking some amino acid supplements, or you have a thought of taking them on some day, then I would suggest you read on for the benefits and side effects of amino acid supplements to the human body.
+If you are already taking some amino acid supplements, or have thought of taking them someday, then I would suggest you read on for the benefits and side effects of amino acid supplements to the human body.

 Benefits of amino acid supplements

-Amino acid supplements are good for recovery and crisis conditions, which call for one to extraordinary measures to gain control over their health and body.
+Amino acid supplements are suitable for recovery and crisis conditions, which require one to take extraordinary measures to control their health and body.
 When one undergoes surgery, they may be depleted of some of the non-essential amino acids and experience some difficulty restoring the requisite levels.

 The vital role amino acids play in tissue repair means running low on them is close to a suicidal attempt, so you need something to top up and get you on the path to recovery; this is where amino acid supplements come in handy.

-Other medical conditions, old age or even hormonal imbalance may mean that one cannot produce or process amino acids in the right levels, so you will obviously need the help of supplements.
+Other medical conditions, old age, or even hormonal imbalances may mean that one cannot produce or process amino acids at the proper levels, so one will need the help of supplements.

-For people who feel the threat of going obese, amino acid supplements are the answer to their guest to cut down on fat and trim to shape.
-Over the years, weight gain and weight loss have continued to dominate the front pages of journals and newspapers with new techniques coming up every day, all with different success levels.
+For people who feel the threat of going obese, amino acid supplements are the answer to their guests to cut down on fat and trim to shape.
+Over the years, weight gain and weight loss have dominated the front pages of journals and newspapers, with new techniques coming up every day, all with different success levels.

-However, numerous studies have given their approval for the use of amino acid supplements for fat loss.
+However, numerous studies have approved the use of amino acid supplements for fat loss.
 These studies indicate that people respond better to fat loss when they combine these supplements with dieting or exercise, allowing the body to shed off the extra pound and get the “perfect figure” one may be looking for.

-Leucine, one of the common supplements under this category, reduces the expression of specific genes responsible for the muscle breakdown, which is a major plus for individuals taking on weight training exercises.
-Many other supplements up the oxygen efficiency and reduce fatigue when training, all of which interact to deliver better results for individuals in the gym house.
+Leucine, one of the common supplements under this category, reduces the expression of specific genes responsible for muscle breakdown, which is a significant plus for individuals taking weight training exercises.

 Side effects of amino acid supplements

-Most of the amino acid supplements are not as dangerous as many tend to believe.
-However, limits are always important whenever you are dealing with any substance, medical or not medical.
-The same way eating twenty plates of rice at a go could take you six feet under, overdosing on amino acid supplements will reverse your gains and make your heath head south.
+Most amino acid supplements are not as dangerous as many tend to believe.
+However, limits are always necessary when dealing with any substance, medical or non-medical.
+In the same way, eating twenty plates of rice at a go could take you six feet under; overdosing on amino acid supplements will reverse your gains and make your health head south.

-Medically, the common advice is that you do not take amino acid for more than six months consecutively, and do not exceed a daily dosage of 7 mg, because the side effects start to set in at this point.
+Medically, the standard advice is that you do not take amino acids consecutively for more than six months and do not exceed a daily dosage of 7 mg because the side effects start to set in at this point.

-Some of the amino acid supplements are also likely to interfere with the working of insulin in the body.
-Glutamine, one of the common and important supplements in the stores, will have such an effect when you overdose or bypass the safe periods of using it.
+Some amino acid supplements are also likely to interfere with the working of insulin in the body.
+Glutamine, one of the common and essential supplements in the stores, will have such an effect when you overdose or bypass the safe periods of using it.

-Glutamine has the ability to influence glycogen storage and it sometimes converts itself to a special form of glucose capable to bypass the effect of insulin in the body.
-With such, an overdose will definitely increase the amounts of special glucose, triggering diabetes or the symptoms of pre-diabetes.
+Glutamine can influence glycogen storage, and it sometimes converts itself to a particular form of glucose capable of bypassing the effect of insulin on the body.
+With such, an overdose will increase the amounts of specific glucose, triggering diabetes or pre-diabetes symptoms.